 There are many such exhaltations throughout the night (queue earplugs).
 The place is, after all, packed 75 percent teenage gals, as noted 19-year-old Joseph, the tallest guy in the room (that's technically more a trilby hat, by the way, Joseph).
 Before the four-man crew even takes the stage, little more than an appearance of guitar whiz Nash Overstreet onstage to fiddle with his equipment prompts a high-ptiched onslaught.
 When the opening strains of the tune that names the current tour start up, it’s hard to hear much else before the kick drum knocks it all off right.

+These guys know how to put on a show, that’s certain.
+Though maybe too much is made of their Nashville music industry lineage, here it is for good measure: brothers Ryan (lead vocals, guitar) and Jamie Follesé (drums) are the sons of country songwriter Keith Follesé, Overstreet'd dad is Nashville singer-songwriter Paul Overstreet, and bassist Ian Keaggy is the son of prolific guitarist/writer Phil Keaggy.
 There’s a reason the lineage is relevant -- though part of their appeal undeniably lies in personal style (and, of course, all that feel-good music), their formation is a quintessentially Nashville story.
 Follesé and Overstreet take pains to tell that story throughout the set.
 After clipping through radio-rock anthems like “Tonight, Tonight” and the various hip-hop inflected singalongs that is their stock in trade (I can't rightly get Third Eye Blind's old "Charmed Life" track out of my head every time I hear them), singer-guitarist Follesé strips off his too-small American-flag-backed-and-shouldered denim jacket (prompting the biggest scream of the night, by far) and tells that story.

 “We all grew up just down the street from here,” he says, meeting at acoustic writers’ nights around the city and eventually collaborating further.
 They found common interests in music they were fans of, too.